 Gruppeshrike is a collective from an independent perspective.

 An in-depth discussion of the themes, cultural impact, and history of Deltarune by Toby Fox, with a rotating panel of guests.
-Episodes are planned for every week.
+Episodes release every other Wednesday.

 Join the SURVEY_PROGRAM Discord or follow on Bluesky.